rcst/rim/README.md

 # TODO
 ## General
+- implement knitr-engine for maxima using this interface
 - Implement stop function to end maxima child process for debugging purposes
 - dealing with documentation/ help functions
 	- write corresponding class functions